deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_5/result_simpl.md

 The detailed flow can be found [here](https://gaia-x.gitlab.io/data-infrastructure-federation-services/cat/architecture-document/architecture/catalogue-architecture.html#_adding_a_self_description_for_an_offering).

 #### Measured results
-As mentioned earlier, there is no possibility for a data provider to get validation results for sharing data.
+As mentioned above, there is no possibility for a data provider to get validation results for sharing data.
 However, schema validation feedback is available in the data offering process in SIMPL for the offering itself.
 Therefore, based on the [Evaluation Criteria](./test.md#evaluation-criteria-), the following scores are assigned to the test:

 - Does the vocabulary hub validate new entries or modifications to existing vocabularies? -> No, not for data sharing process